Tim Radford (British Army officer)

+Early life and education

+Radford was born on 23 February 1963 in Dalton, Lancashire, England.
+His father, Colin Buchanan Radford (1931–2022), was an academic who specialised in French drama, and his mother, Inge Radford (née Frankel; 1932–2016), escaped the Holocaust via the Kindertransport and went on to become a social worker in her adopted country, the UK.
+He was educated at Methodist College Belfast, a co-educational grammar school in Belfast, Northern Ireland, and at Rugby School, then an all-boys public school (i.e. independent boarding school).
+He studied politics at Durham University, graduating with a Bachelor of Arts (BA) degree.
+He later attended King's College London as a postgraduate, completing a Master of Arts (MA) degree in war studies.

 Military career

-Educated at Methodist College Belfast, Rugby School, Durham University (BA, Politics) and King's College London (MA, War Studies), Radford was commissioned into The Light Infantry in 1985.
+Radford was commissioned into The Light Infantry on 31 August 1984.
 He spent four years in command appointments before joining the School of Infantry as an instructor in 1989.
 He attended Staff College, Camberley in 1995.
-As a lieutenant colonel, he developed the British Army’s leadership doctrine at the Royal Military Academy Sandhurst and was the founding commanding officer of the Special Reconnaissance Regiment.
+As a lieutenant colonel, he developed the British Army's leadership doctrine at the Royal Military Academy Sandhurst and was the founding commanding officer of the Special Reconnaissance Regiment.

 On promotion to colonel in 2005 he was appointed as Assistant Director of Counter Terrorism and United Kingdom Operations at the Ministry of Defence.
 He went on to command 19 Light Brigade in 2008, during which he deployed as Commander of Task Force Helmand between April and October of that year and led the major offensive Operation Panther's Claw in Summer 2009.
 Before Panther's Claw, Radford clashed with Lieutenant Colonel Rupert Thorneloe, who argued that it was flawed in concept and that there were not enough British forces to hold the ground.

 In January 2010 Radford was made Head of Overseas Operations in the Ministry of Defence and, on promotion to major general in November 2011, he assumed the position of Chief of Staff of the ISAF Joint Command in Kabul, Afghanistan.
 He took over as General Officer Force Troops Command in February 2013, and in this capacity he oversaw the operation to provide medical assistance for the Ebola outbreak in West Africa in 2014.
 On promotion to lieutenant general in July 2015 he was selected as Deputy Commander Resolute Support Mission, and then as Commander Allied Rapid Reaction Corps in July 2016.
 He was promoted to general and assumed the appointment of Deputy Supreme Allied Commander Europe on 2 April 2020.
 His term as DSACEUR ended in July 2023, and he retired from the army on 11 January 2024.